 The elections are seen as a test of democracy and stability in Pakistan, which has a history of military coups and political turmoil.
 The elections are also crucial for the future of the country’s relations with its neighbours and the international community, as well as its economic and social development.
-It is a positive development that after 2008, these are the fourth elections which are held without any gap, even though there was a gap of over six months in the 2024 election due to new delimitations after the digital census in 2023.
+It is a positive development that after 2008, these are the fourth elections that are held without any gap, even though there was a gap of over six months in the 2024 election due to new delimitations after the digital census in 2023.

 The main contenders